Skip to content

 Exam traps

-• Type 1 vs Type 2 is about where the hypervisor runs, not whether the VM is “better.”
+• Type 1 vs Type 2 describes where the hypervisor runs, not VM quality.

 • A VM is not a container.
-A VM runs a guest OS with virtual hardware.
+A VM runs a guest OS on virtual hardware.

-• Port group VLAN settings and physical switch trunk settings must agree.
+• Port group VLAN settings and physical trunk settings must agree.

 Objectives